ktonge/Election_Analysis/README.md

         3. Raymon Anthony Doane recieved 3.1% of the votes with 11,606 votes

 The winner of the election was Diana Degette with 73.8% of the vote with 85,213 votes.

+I really struggled with this challenge and will have to redo it.
+I repeatedly went through my code and couldn't get it to work no matter what I tried.